abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

     By default, we use the Godby-Needs model.

-Now let's use AbiPy to analyze the the GSTORE.nc file produced by the job:
+Now let us use AbiPy to analyze the the GSTORE.nc file produced by the job:
 As usual, we can "print" basic info on the file by using the abiopen.py script:

 ```